Welcome BOS members and all interested in birding Western New York and Niagara Peninsula of Ontario!

 featured bird photo

-Scoping December
+Scoping June

 The Buffalo Ornithological Society, Inc. (BOS) was established in 1929 to promote the study of the birds of the Niagara Frontier Region.
 Annual grants are awarded by the BOS to fund member-sponsored avian research projects.
 We are proud of our extensive scientific research databases, our continuing involvement in environmental and conservation activities that impact birds, and our promotion of the enjoyment of ornithology.